MinecraftPublisher/alan/README.md

 - [ ] Implement direct linux x86 output (maybe?)
 - [ ] Bundle code + x86 together to allow runtime code inspection and modification (maybe?)
 - [ ] Better error checking (soon)

-# Fun facts
-- The name wasn't originally supposed to be a reference to Alan Turing, but later on I realized the correlation.
-- The static analyzer is called the Overlord.
-Why?
-I don't know, I didn't want to just call it "Static Analyzer".
-That would be boring.